EthanHaque/garden_app/WRITEUP.md

 The application follows a decoupled, event-driven workflow:

 1.  **Job Submission:** An authenticated user submits a URL through the React frontend.
 The client makes a `POST` request to the backend API.
 2.  **Job Queuing:** The Express server validates the request, creates a `Job` entry in MongoDB, and pushes a task to the BullMQ queue.
 3.  **Asynchronous Processing:** A dedicated `crawler` worker, running in a separate process, picks up the job from the queue.
 4.  **Real-time Feedback:** As the worker processes the job, it sends status updates back through the queue.
 The backend server listens for these events and broadcasts them directly to the client via a **Socket.IO** connection, updating the UI in real-time.
 5.  **Completion:** Once scraping is complete, the worker saves the results to MongoDB, updates the original `Job` document with a link to the results, and emits a final `completed` event.

 ---

 ### Backend Architecture

 - **API Layer:** The Express server exposes a REST API secured with a two-token JWT scheme (short-lived access tokens and a long-lived refresh token stored in an HTTP-only cookie).
 This provides secure, stateless authentication.
 - **Processing Layer:** The `crawler` worker uses Puppeteer to launch a headless browser to handle both HTML and PDF documents.
 It also uses LangChain's text processing utilities to chunk extracted text before embedding and storage.

 ### Frontend Architecture

-The frontend is a modern Single-Page Application (SPA) built with **React** and bundled with **Vite** for a fast development experience.
+The frontend is a modern Single-Page Application (SPA) built with **React** and bundled with **Vite**.

-- **Component-Based UI:** The interface is built with reusable components from the **shadcn/ui** library, which provides accessible and themeable components built on Radix UI.
-- **Client-Side Routing:** **React Router** manages navigation, using a protected layout component to ensure only authenticated users can access the main dashboard.
+- **Client-Side Routing:** React Router manages navigation, using protected layout components to ensure only authenticated users can access the app's pageapp's pages.
-- **State Management:** Global state for authentication and theme is managed via **React Context**, providing a clean way to access user data and UI preferences.
+- **State Management:** Global state for authentication and theme is managed via **React Context**.
 - **Real-time Updates:** The dashboard establishes a **Socket.IO** connection to the backend to listen for real-time job updates, eliminating the need for polling.

 ### Data Management & Polymorphism

 - **Data Modeling:** Data is stored in MongoDB and managed with Mongoose, which defines schemas for `User`, `Job`, and job results.
-- **Polymorphic Associations:** The `Job` schema uses a powerful Mongoose feature to handle different types of results.
-The `resultType` field (which can be "HtmlResult" or "PdfResult") dynamically controls which collection the `result` field references.
+- **Polymorphic Associations:** The `Job` schema contains a `resultType` field (which can be `HtmlResult` or `PdfResult`) dynamically controls which collection the `result` field references.
 This allows for a clean and flexible way to associate a single job with different kinds of result documents.
+This can be expanded to other types of content.

-### Code Quality & Cross-Cutting Concerns
+### Cross-Cutting Concerns

-- **Type Safety:** The entire codebase is written in **TypeScript** using a strict configuration to ensure type safety and improve maintainability.
-- **Linting & Formatting:** **ESLint** and **Prettier** are enforced across the monorepo to maintain a consistent code style and prevent common errors.
-- **Security:** Authentication is handled by a JWT-based system, with a `protect` middleware function that secures backend routes.
-The **Helmet** library is also used to apply secure HTTP headers.
 - **Validation:** Incoming API requests are validated using **Zod**, ensuring data integrity before it reaches the controllers.
 - **Logging:** A structured logger (**Pino**) is used on the backend to provide detailed and filterable logs, including correlation IDs to track requests across services.

-### Key Features & Design Decisions

-- **Monorepo & Microservices:** The project is organized into distinct packages for the client, server, and background workers.
-This separates concerns and allows for independent scaling and development.
-- **Asynchronous Job Processing:** Long-running scraping tasks are offloaded to a **BullMQ** queue, ensuring the API remains fast and responsive.
-The queue also provides robust features like automatic retries with exponential backoff.
-- **Real-Time UI Updates:** A **Socket.IO** connection provides immediate feedback to the user as jobs are processed, creating a dynamic and interactive dashboard.
-- **High-Fidelity Web Scraping:** **Puppeteer** is used to control a headless browser, which enables the processing of JavaScript-heavy websites and complex documents like PDFs.
-- **Flexible Data Modeling:** The use of **polymorphic associations** in Mongoose allows the system to store different types of scraping results in a clean, maintainable, and scalable way.

 ### Deployment